worace/worace.github.io/_drafts/welcome-to-jar-hell-application-packaging-for-the-jvm.md

 So while we looked before at specifying a Classpath manually, like `java -cp /path/to/lib1.jar:/path/to/lib2.jar com.example.MyClass`, in practice that process will usually be managed by a build tool.
 When you run something like `mvn test` or `mvn compile`, the Classpath is still there.
 But it's being handled for you automatically, based on the information in your `pom.xml`.

-Most build tools use some sort of local cache directory (for Maven it's `~/.m2`) to save copies of remote dependencies.
-So if you examine your classpath locally, you may see it contains entries from that directory.
+Most build tools use some sort of local cache directory (for Maven it's `~/.m2`) to save copies of remote dependencies, so if you examine your classpath locally, you may see it contains entries from that directory.
 Here's an example from the geohash-java project we saw before:

 ```
 $ mvn dependency:build-classpath